John Bailey (cutler): Washington's sword

 Bailey is best known as the creator of George Washington's Battle Sword, a lightweight sword around three feet in length, which he constructed in Fishkill.
 The sword showcases the jade-green stained hilt design for which Bailey was well known.
-On Washington's death it was bequeathed to his nephew Samuel T. Washington, whose son presented it to Congress in 1843.
+Following Washington's death, it was bequeathed to his nephew, Samuel T. Washington, whose son presented it to Congress in 1843.